csae8092/posts/pimp-de-web-app/part-1-motivation-and-requirements.md

 ## Conclusion and Outlook

-Having all this done, with can start in the next [HowTo](../) with creating a **customizable Table of Content**.
-But since there is another project besides the Thun-Project waiting to be finished, we will start working with another data set.
-But I wont spoil, so if you are curious, what kind of edition we are going to build, go on and [reading](..//part-2-a-customizable-table-of-content).
+Having all this done, with can start in the next HowTo with creating a **customizable Table of Content**.
+But since there is another project besides the **Thun-Project** waiting to be finished, we will start working with another data set.
+But I wont spoil, so if you are curious, what kind of edition we are going to build, go on [reading](../part-2-a-customizable-table-of-content).